benessilfie/essilfiequansah/README.md

 📚 : I'm passionate about design and working on open source projects

-💻 : So far I'm learning and working with these Languages - Javascript, Typescript, Python, Nodejs and Dart :)
+💻 : So far I'm learning and working with these Languages - Javascript, Python, Nodejs and Dart :)

 🏔 : I'm currently focusing on building for web